samborkent/plasma-solver/README.md

   the unit cell?
 * Why is the total number of ablated unit cells divided by the number of atoms in the unit cell?

-# Naming conventions:
-Loosly resemble paper names and follow MATLAB style guidelines v1.3

-* radius    : Radius / Distance
-* velo      : Velocity
-* n         : Number of particles
-* bg        : Background gas
-* uc        : Unit cell

-# Assumptions
-* The target material is completely oxidized.
-Most oxide targets are specified with a variable amount of oxygen in the unit cell (e.g.
-    SrTiOx).
-This model assumes no oxygen vacancies or excess in the target. (e.g. SrTiO3, Li4Ti5O12)